 1. Create Free Valuable Resources

-On that page, I compiled all my advanced guides to online marketing, SEO, content marketing, link building, growth hacking, etc.:
+In that post, I compiled all of my advanced guides to online marketing, SEO, content marketing, link building, growth hacking, etc.:

 What about social shares?
 Let’s see how much social impact the resource post has generated so far: